jamesrhester/Lerche.jl/README.md

 immediately turn strings into numbers.
 A subtype of ``Transformer`` can be passed as an additional keyword argument when creating the parser in order to do this.
-A method whose name matches the rule name (or alias) and whose first argument is our subtype of ``Transformer`` will be called whenever that rule is matched.
+A method whose name matches the rule name (or alias) and whose first argument has our subtype of ``Transformer`` will be called whenever that rule is matched.

 These methods are prefixed by the ``@rule`` macro (if all of the